|

 Note specially the LAST direct return weekday journeys back to Llandudno

-1525 on Fridays and Saturdays (via the west side of
+1520 on Mondays to Saturdays (via the west side of the Conwy

---- there will be NO LONGER be any journeys along the east side of the valley
+--- there are NO LONGER any northbound journeys along the east side of the valley

 Some 'day-to-day' information can also be found